alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/nhibernate-query-only-properties-and-many-to-one.md

 {{< / highlight >}}

-Thanks to the access=â€noneâ€ I can tell nhibernate that NickNameDomainRegistration has a property of type NickName even if the POCO object does not have it.
-Now I can issue a query for NickNameDomainRegistration with a  condition of â€œNickName.Id == idâ€.
+Thanks to the access=*none* I can tell nhibernate that NickNameDomainRegistration has a property of type NickName even if the POCO object does not have it.
+Now I can issue a query for NickNameDomainRegistration with a  condition of *NickName.Id == id*.
 Everything works fine, but running the whole set of unit test I noticed that some other test has failed.

 Examining the tests, I found that association to NickNameDomainRegistration is no more saved into the database.
-This is due to the fact, that now nhibernate think that the relation should be managed from the &lt;many-to-one&gt; part, even if the &lt;set&gt; in NickName is mapped as Inverse=â€trueâ€
+This is due to the fact, that now nhibernate think that the relation should be managed from the &lt;many-to-one&gt; part, even if the &lt;set&gt; in NickName is mapped as Inverse=*true*

 The solution is changing the mapping, telling nhibernate that we really do not want the query only property to be used in insertion and update of the relation.